acscc/acscc.github.io/speakers.md

 title:  Speakers
 ---

-You can find a list of confirmed speakers, but there are more to come!
+You can find a list of confirmed speakers below, but there are more to come!

 <div style="overflow: hidden; margin-top: 40px;">
   <img style="float: left; margin-right: 20px;" src="/assets/image23/speakers/oscar.jpg" width="25%"/>